ThiagoMaria-SecurityIT/Microsoft_Office_Automation_VBA/README.md

 >  This repo is under construction - Last Update: June 22, 2025.
 > Some features are not 100% done - Come back July 20, 2025, for all macros showcase.

-💼 A professional collection of tools demonstrating automation capabilities across Microsoft Office applications using both **VBA** and **Python**.
-This repo also includes examples of advanced **Excel formulas** to showcase data manipulation skills without macros.
+💼 A professional collection of VBA macros demonstrating automation capabilities across Microsoft Office applications.

 This project demonstrates:
 - Legacy system integration via **VBA**
-- Modern scripting with **Python**
 - Strong understanding of **Excel functions and reporting**
-- Transition from UI-driven automation to backend scripting
+- Transition from Excel formulas (Intermediate Office skills) to VBA scripts (Advanced Office skills)

 ---